 Snowdonia Golf – Five amazingly good reasons to travel just that little bit further off the beaten path of North Wales golf.
-Five great golf clubs who have joined forces to offer a superb variety of golf to visitors this year – Plus, they’re offering all visiting golfers a wonderful opportunity to sample it for yourselves this spring with a very special offer indeed.
+Five great golf clubs who love to link together to offer a superb variety of golf to visitors with some great value golf breaks.

 THE GOLFING CHARMS OF SNOWDONIA

 Abersoch Golf Club – Situated on the tip top of the Llyn Peninsula the popular seaside town of Abersoch contains one very nice golf course to suit all golfing tastes.
 Orginally designed as a links venue back in 1907 by Harry Vardon, it has stood the test of time in that sense offering a series of stunning examples of golf how it should be.
 However, in the 1970’s they purchased extra land to create a further loop that is much more parkland in style for an enjoyable contrast.
 Signature hole is all links though, the 3rd is a very long par three, towards the sea from an open tee, quite a challenge to find this green.

 Pwllheli Golf Club – Not far back down the road from Abersoch is a golf club that does present some similarities but manages to retain a unique charm of its own as well.
 Pwllheli is also part links/part parkland, the original 18 hole course was designed by James Braid in 1909.
 The clubhouse is actualy the closest 19th hole location to the sea in the UK, from it’s first floor window tremendous views over Cardigan Bay to the Snowdonia hills further beyond are to be had.
 The links holes, with their beachside tees that stretch away down the coastline are the highlights, none more so than the short 10th with it’s distinctive cottage at the back of the green.